 These healthy oat flour pancakes will keep you full and happy all morning!
 They're soft and fluffy, lightly sweetened with maple syrup, and made with just 5 ingredients.
-This recipe is free from oil, gluten, soy, nuts, and refined sugar.
+No eggs or dairy needed!
+Oat flour pancakes are also free from gluten, soy, nuts and refined sugar.

 Jump to:

-This might sound strange, but for most of my life I really wasn't a fan of pancakes.
-I think there are a few reasons, but basically, it boils down to growing up in a very healthy-eating household.
+For most of my life I wasn't a big fan of pancakes (although that has changed recently with this vegan pancakes recipe).
+I think there are a few reasons, but basically, it comes down to growing up in a very healthy-eating household.

-Then as an adult, I realized my body doesn't like starting the day with a massive pile of bread.
+And once I grew up and started paying more attention to nutrition and the way different foods make me feel, I realized my body doesn't like starting the day with a big pile of bread.
 I mean, for me, traditional pancakes are pretty much a blood sugar nightmare.

 Ingredients and Substitutions